enebular/docs/en/InfoMotion/Introduction.md

 ![](/_asset/images/InfoMotion/enebular-developers-aboutinfotype.png)

 In addition to the simple graphs available by default, it's also possible to either purchase or create more complex graphs.
-See [here](./InfoMotionTool.md) for how to create original graphs.
+See [here](./InfoMotionTool.md) on how to create original graphs.

-- See [here](./CreateDataSource.md) for how to create a DataSource
+- See [here](./CreateDataSource.md) on how to create a DataSource
-- See [here](./CreateInfoMotion.md) for how to create an InfoMotion
+- See [here](./CreateInfoMotion.md) on how to create an InfoMotion

 The created InfoMotion can been checked on enebular.